Adarshupase/adarshupase.github.io/README.md

 ---

 ### [Online Food Delivery System (Spring Boot)](https://github.com/Adarshupase/food-delivery-app)
-**Tech Stack:** Java, Spring Boot, MySQL, HTML/CSS
+**Tech Stack:** Java, Spring Boot,MYSQL

 A full-stack food delivery system that demonstrates the practical use of multiple design patterns for scalability and maintainability.

 **Concepts and Patterns Used**
-- Abstract Factory: To provide dynamic discounts to customers.
+- Abstract Factory: To provide dynamic customized discounts to customers.
 - Decorator Pattern: For managing different kinds of menu items.
 - Strategy Pattern: To switch between different recommendation algorithms dynamically.